datacentricdesign/id5415/collections/_id5415/2-1-self-study.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/eWxxfttcMts" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 - `repository`: The directory that contains all the files of your project.
 A full copy lies on every team members' machine.

 - `commit`: a snapshot of your repository

 - `hash`: the id attached to each commit, enabling us to uniquely identify each version;

 - `checkout`: time travel to a specific commit.
 At any time, it enables you to bring back to life a version of your code;

 - `branch`: a movable label that points to a commit

 - `merge`: combining two branches

 - `remote`: a computer with the repository on it

 - `clone`: get the repository from the remote for the first time

 - `push`: send commits to the remote

 - `pull`: get commits from the remote

-The following video is illustrating the purpose of GitHub, a web service offering a Git `remote` as well as a set of collaborative and social features.
+The following video illustrates the purpose of GitHub, a web service offering a Git `remote` as well as a set of collaborative and social features.

 <iframe width="560" height="400" src="https://www.youtube.com/embed/w3jLJU7DT5E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>